Oakville's State of the Environment Report (SOER)

 Some of the indicators are focused on specific programs such as the amount of waste recycled or the number of trees planted by volunteers, while others look at broader issues such as water quality and air quality.
 This information is useful to the town in helping track the progress made and better understand the impacts of our actions and policies.
 This information can also be helpful for residents, businesses, students and educators.

 The town has been reporting this information since 2008, although many of the indicators provide information from previous years.

-The 2012 SOER was approved by Council on December 17, 2012.
-In addition to the full 2012 report (pdf, 1.8 MB), a report card (pdf, 76 kB) is also available that summarizes the information.
-You can also download reports from years past below:
+The 2013 SOER was approved by Council on December 16, 2013.
+In addition to the full 2013 report (pdf, 8.11 MB) you can also download reports from years past below:

 - 2011 SOER (pdf 2.3 MB)

 - 2008 Technical Background Report for the SOER (pdf, 1.1 MB)

 As part of SOER reporting the town measures its ecological footprint, which is the spatial representation of how much land and water Oakville requires to produce the resources we consume and absorb the waste we generate.

 To obtain a hard copy of the SOER or provide comments or suggestions for future reports, please contact:

 Environmental Policy Department

 905-845-6601, ext.
 3898